 The meeting will be conducted by the graduate program’s coordinator, Professor Fernando Leal.

 The course’s monthly fee is R$3,710.00 (three thousand, seven hundred and ten reais) for students who do not dedicate themselves exclusively to the graduate program.

 For students who wish to dedicate themselves exclusively to research, the Graduate Program offers different types of scholarships.
-At the moment, PhD students can receive scholarships from public institutions (PROSUP-CAPES) and the FGV´s Rio de Janeiro Law School itself.
+At the moment, PhD students can receive scholarships from public institutions (PROSUP-CAPES) and from FGV Direito Rio itself.
 Scholarship holders can also participate in research projects linked to the law school’s different centers.
-The number of available scholarships is announced every year in selection process public notices.
+The number of available scholarships is announced every year in the selection process public notices.

 • Antônio Maristrello Porto – PhD in law from University of Illinois College of Law at Urbana-Champaign